VolkerMuehlhaus/openems_ihp_sg13g2/scripts/README.md

 **deembed_openEMS.py** is a script to deembed parasitic inductance of ports by cascading negative series L at each port.
 Output is written to a new file with suffix "_deembedded".

+Requirements:

+To use this script, Python module scikit-rf must be installed.

 Usage:

 `